arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Why branching with Mercurial or git is easier than with SVN?
 * What are the pros and cons of Distributed Version Control Systems like git over Centralized ones like SVN?
+* Could you describe GitHubFLow and GitFlow workflows?
+* What's a rebase?
+* Why merges are easier with Mercurial and git than with SVN and CVS?

 ####[[↑]](#toc) <a name='concurrency'>Questions about Concurrency:</a>